 One of the key features in PSS is the ability to load your own catalog data by using our Custom Product Uploader.
-This may be used for brands that do not work with major distributors, or for parts that you produce on your own and wish to sell on the various marketplaces.
+This may be used for brands that do not work with the major Powersports distributors, or for parts that you produce on your own and wish to sell on the various marketplaces.

 Before we get started let us go over terminology and outline some things that you need to account for prior to importing catalog data into PSS, and ultimately listing it up on the various marketplaces for sale.

 Getting catalog data in a usable format that translates into an easy purchasing experience for shoppers on any eCommerce platform is no easy task.
 More people fail at it than succeed.
 How you format your data matters.
 If you rush through it and don't give it the attention that it requires you can expect lackluster results on any eCommerce platform.
 PSS has spent years helping dealers get their Private Catalog Data to perform on various marketplaces and we feel that we have a very user-friendly system in place compared to other tools.